ssciwr/FakeMPI/README.md

 # FakeMPI - A sequential MPI stub

+*I am still experimenting with this - try at your own risk*

 `FakeMPI` is a sequential MPI stub.
 It implements the MPI C interface with an implementation that is limited to work on one rank.

 ## What is this good for?